-Until now, we’ve discussed phishing attacks that rely solely on email as a means of communication.
+Until now, we’ve discussed phishing attacks that for the most part rely solely on email as a means of communication.
 Email is undoubtedly a popular tool among phishers.
 Even so, fraudsters do sometimes turn to other media to perpetrate their attacks.

 Take vishing, for example.
 This type of phishing attack dispenses with sending out an email and instead goes for placing a phone call.
-As noted by Comparitech, an attacker can perpetrate this type of attack by setting up a Voice over Internet Protocol (VoIP) server to mimic various entities in order to steal sensitive data and/or funds.
+As noted by Comparitech, an attacker can perpetrate a vishing campaign by setting up a Voice over Internet Protocol (VoIP) server to mimic various entities in order to steal sensitive data and/or funds.

 To protect against vishing attacks, users should avoid answering calls from unknown phone numbers, never give out personal information over the phone and use a caller ID app.

 Vishing isn’t the only type of phishing that digital fraudsters can perpetrate using a phone.
 They can also conduct what’s known as smishing.
 This method leverages malicious text messages to trick users into clicking on a malicious link or handing over personal information.